New Beginning Chapter Books, Winter 2019

 Yasmin in Charge by Saadia Faruqi, illustrated by Hatem Aly

 Polly Diamond and the Super Stunning Spectacular School Fair by Alice Kulpers, illustrated by Diana Toledano

 Book-loving Polly Diamond has a magic journal.
 Whatever she writes in it comes true — which she learned the hard way in the first book, can have a way of backfiring.
 Now Polly’s planning for her school fair.
 Only maybe she didn’t quite remember what can happen when she writes everything in her magic book.
 Because this school fair is about to be a magic-carpet-ride, dragon- and fairy-filled event to remember!
 What’s even worse is that Polly can’t find her book to write everything back to normal.

 Ada Twist and the Perilous Pants by Andrea Beaty, illustrated by David Roberts

 Unfortunately, I’m disappointed with this second book.
 While I love that Ada and her friends ask questions, problem solve, and learn about liquids and gases, the plot leaves something to be desired.
 First of all, it’s Rosie’s invention that is the problem, not Ada’s.
 Whose book is this anyway?
 And second of all, the invention is not even remotely reasonable — he is wearing helium gas pants and is floating over town without a tether.
 There is only so much disbelief I can suspend in a STEM-themed book.
-This ridiculous invention makes no sense.
-Only recommended for how it models inquisitive thinking.
+This ridiculous invention goes too far out of bounds for me.
+I only recommend this book for how it models inquisitive thinking.